Asher Monroe

 Asher Monroe Book (born September 18, 1988), known professionally as Asher Monroe, is an American singer-songwriter, dancer, and actor.
 In 2006, after starring in an extensive run of national tours including The Sound of Music, Oliver!, and The Prince and the Pauper, Monroe signed to Warner Bros.
 Records, under which he released his first top 40 single "Love Struck" as lead singer for the boy band V Factory.
 From 2006 to 2009, he starred in multiple prime time TV & film roles including Parenthood on NBC the MGM remake of Fame and The Mentalist on CBS, after which he signed on as the flagship solo artist to the music label D Empire Entertainment.
 In 2011, under new label and management, he was named one of MTV's Top Ten Artists, alongside other artists such as Frank Ocean, Lana Del Rey, and Avicii.
 In December 2012, he appeared on the sponsored cover of Billboard magazine, after he which he released his two latest singles: Here With You (co-written by Monroe and produced by OneRepublic frontman Ryan Tedder) and Hush Hush (co-produced by Monroe).
 Monroe began recording collaborations in late 2013 with Chris Brown and Sean Kingston in Los Angeles, CA for his forthcoming solo album.

 Early life

 At the age of seven, he landed the role of “Chip” in the first national tour of the Broadway Production of Beauty and The Beast.

+At the age of 16, he made his film debut in the role of Liam in the ABC Family TV movie Pop Rocks.
+He played the son of an 80s rockstar, who is unknowingly following in his father’s footsteps.